Code-Institute-Submissions/WIAM/README.md

 Responsiveness has been achieved by using a mobile-first approach, adding Bootstrap and then perfectioning with media queries.

+The menu icon on smaller screens was not very visible.
+I decided to make the button a little bit bigger and to change the border color with #fafafa.

 ### Colour Scheme